Aletsch Glacier Hike

 Aletsch Glacier at sunset

-In one day you can see the largest and longest glacier of the Swiss Alps, which also happens to be the first Alpine World Heritage Site of Unesco, the famous Jungfrau and Monch mountains, the Konkordiaplatz where four glaciers come together and at the opposite direction, the magnificent Matterhorn.
+In one day, you can see the largest and longest glacier of the Swiss Alps, which also happens to be the first Alpine World Heritage Site of UNESCO, the famous Jungfrau and Monch mountains, the Konkordiaplatz where four glaciers come together, and in the opposite direction, the magnificent Matterhorn.

 Matterhorn and Weisshorn at sunset